-Pumpkins are actually a kind of fruit.
+Pumpkins are a kind of fruit.
 But people consider them as a vegetable.
-Before you start growing them, it is important for you to know more about pumpkins.
+Before you start growing them, you need to know more about pumpkins.

 This knowledge is part of the preparation processes of how to plant pumpkins.
 These are some of the things you need to know about this vegetable.

 The pumpkin is a plant of the genus Cucurbita.
 It is a variety of winter squash.
 This plant is originally from the southern United States and northern Mexico.

 It has been cultivated and consumed for about 5000 years in those areas.

 At that time, pumpkin fruit was one of the staple foods of the Native Americans.
 Also, they used pumpkin seeds for medication.